 In summer 2020, numerous Nautilus members took part in a Solent University study on how the Covid-19 pandemic was affecting UK seafarers – looking particularly at the financial impact of the disease.
 The initial results are now in, and there are already some useful insights, as Sarah Robinson reports.
 In addition, there were three other academic studies in 2020 on the impact of the pandemic on seafarers' wellbeing around the world - scroll down to find out more

-Challenges faced by British seafarers during Covid-19
+The forgotten keyworkers: challenges faced by British seafarers during Covid-19

 Although British seafarers tend to be well paid in comparison with the national average salary, they are often subject to employment practices that leave them vulnerable in times of trouble.